dynatrace-wwse/codespaces-synchronizer/docs/container-image.md

 ## Overview

-The Dynatrace Enablement Framework uses a custom Docker image as the foundation for all training and demo environments.
-This image is designed for maximum compatibility, flexibility, and ease of use across different platforms and deployment scenarios.
+The Dynatrace Enablement Framework leverages a custom Docker image as the foundation for all training and demo environments.
+This image is engineered for maximum compatibility, flexibility, and ease of use across a variety of platforms and deployment scenarios.

 ---